 This is interesting because of the idea that non-nations could own/control land ... we don't really have this anymore ...

+Philip II of Spain launches an armada of over 130 ships to conquer England.
+The invasion fails.
+If it had succeeded, Europe may well have eventually come under the rule of a single man.
 One useful followup is how the English sailors faired after the battle.
 According to "BattleField Britain", they were kept on the ships for the next year, officially to defend against a new attack.
 Because of disease, half of them died in the next year ...
+It is also probably useful to compare this with the attempted Mongol invasions of Japan.

 Yet another step in the long march towards doing science better.
 Other items on the list (from Kelly):